yinyin0916/Group011-Sp22/README.md

-# Heart Disease Prediction from Health Indicators
+# Predicting Heart Disease from Health Information

 This project predicts whether a patient has heart disease based on 300,000 patients’ health data of BMI, sleep, and addiction using 4 machine learning models:
 1. Logistic regression